 The platform also facilitates international selling, with a formidable back-end to track inventory, manage sales tax collection, etc. Learn about how to sell on Amazon US from Australia in this complete guide.

 If affordability is a priority for you, eBay’s lower fees which stand at 10% per sale, and roughly 13% if you add payment processing) will help you feel at home.
 This platform also facilitates auctioning of products, with the ability to set a reserve price.

 This American multinational eCommerce marketplace also has at least 185 million active users as of Q4 of 2020 coupled with well-tuned SEO, which increases the likelihood of your products appearing in searches, being viewed and purchased.

 Conceived in the U.S., Etsy offers a user-friendly interface and smooth experience when adding new shops and product listings.
-It is the go-to marketplace for those trying to sell to niche markets such as handmade crafts and jewellery, bodycon apparel, etc., with at least 30 million shoppers and USD$3 billion in global sales.
+It is the go-to marketplace for those trying to sell to niche markets such as handmade crafts and jewellery, bodycon apparel, etc., with 7.5 million active sellers, 96.4 million active shoppers, and US$13.49 billion in global sales in 2021.